palderman/DataSciAg/syllabus.md

 - **D 60-69.99**
 - **F <60**

-## Semester project

-Semester projects may be one of three types:

-* Individual project applying scientific computing tools to conduct data analysis within the scope of the student's research domain
-* Group project (3-5 contributors) applying scientific computing tools to conduct publishable research and culminating in a manuscript which can be submitted to a journal
-* Rewriting 4 of the course assignments using examples and data from agriculture

 ## Course Schedule

 The details course schedule is available on the course website at: